yalue/hip_plugin_framework/README.md

       first iteration) before beginning execution.>,
       "cpu_core": <Number.
 Optional.
-If specified, and pin_cpus is false, the system will attempt to pin this plugin onto the given CPU core.> "compute_unit_mask": <An array of booleans.
-Optional.
-If specified, the framework will attempt to configure the plugin to only use the compute units corresponding to values of true in the array.
-If the array contains fewer entries than the number of compute units, the remaining compute units will be enabled.>
+If specified, and pin_cpus is false, the system will attempt to pin this plugin onto the given CPU core.> "compute_unit_mask": <Optional.
+Can be an array of booleans, or a string of binary digits, or a hexadecimal string starting with "0x".
+This will be used by the framework to attempt to configure the CUs on which the plugin's kernels are allowed to run.
+If the value is a string, it is interpreted as a list of bits, where if bit i is 1, then execution is allowed on CU i.
+If the value is an array of booleans execution is allowed on CU i if entry i is true.
+If this is not provided or too short, then unspecified values default to being enabled.> },
-    },
     {
       <more plugin instances can be listed here>